- Privacy Release (FERPA)

 Excess Financial Aid

-Financial aid in excess of your bill at the University will be sent to the refund preference selected when activating the UND Pride Card.
-You must go to the Pride Card website to activate the card and select how you wish to receive the refund.
-If you do not activate the Pride Card and select a refund preference, a check will be issued by Higher One after 21 days and mailed to the address UND provided to Higher One.
-This is the address used at the time the UND Pride Card was issued to you.
+Financial aid in excess of your bill at the University will be sent to the refund preference set up through the Refund Choice Card.
+You must go to the Pride Card website to select how you wish to receive the refund.
+If you do not select a refund preference, a check will be issued by Higher One after 14 days and mailed to the address UND provided to Higher One.
+This is the address used at the time the Refund Choice Card was issued to you.

 Parent's may elect to have any excess funds from a parent Direct PLUS loan sent to the parent or the student during the application process.
 Excess funds sent to the parent may be direct-deposited to any bank account of the parent's choice by completing the following form: Parent PLUS Loan Direct Deposit Form.